Mass Foundations: Redemption in the Stars

 The Courier inspected and was taken back.
 This was a four-eyed humanoid with a thin layer of brown fur all over his body.
 He wondered what else this universe held in store for him.

 Enraged, and terrified out of his mind, the four-eyed alien got out a strange-looking pistol.
 But the Courier, thanks to his implants, was harder, better, faster, stronger.
-In mere seconds, he drew his M1911 pistol and fired.
+In the span of a few seconds, he shrugged, gave a smug grin to his attacker, and fired his M1911 pistol, in that order.
 The two shots hit the thug's chest made him tumble down backward, dead before hitting the ground.

 "At least it's not like those three old ladies with rolling pins," Ethan remarked with a sigh.
 He reloaded his pistol and holstered it.